Your smartphone is already a camera, audio recorder and gaming device, but you can also use it to record whatever it is you’re doing onscreen.

 One option is to use a third-party app you can download from Google Play.
 Searching for a screen recording app will produce a laundry list of results.
 Which one is best?
-I personally have used Mobizen, AZ Screen Recorder and Vysor, but there are plenty of others.
+I personally have used AZ Screen Recorder, Mobizen and Vysor as among the best ones.

-What I like about Mobizen, in particular, is that it is free to use, and it presents you with options in how you want to record.
+What I like about Mobizen, in particular, is that it is free to use, and presents you with options in how you want to record.
 They could include screen resolution, whether taps should be visible and if sound should be muted or not, among others.
 It also works on any Android device after version 5.0 Lollipop.
-So, whether you have a Samsung, LG, Motorola, Asus, or any other model, you should be fine.
+There are even versions on the Play Store specific to the make of the phone.

 Another alternative is to do it through a computer.
 This method applies to both Mac and PC.